St. Louis Fed Personal Management Merit Badge Resource Guide

-Econ Lowdown resources can help your Boy Scout earn the Personal Management merit badge, one of the requirements to become an Eagle Scout.
-Several Econ Lowdown video segments are included in the online booklet for Scouts to earn the Personal Management merit badge.
+Econ Lowdown resources can help your Boy Scouts earn the Personal Management merit badge (pdf), one of the requirements to become an Eagle Scout.

 Below is a full transcript of the audio.
 It has not been edited or reviewed for accuracy or readability.